pingcap/docs-cn/dev/reference/tools/tidb-lightning/monitor.md

 - **`tikv_import_rpc_duration`** (Histogram)

-    Bucketed histogram of total duration needed to complete an RPC action.
+    Bucketed histogram for the duration of an RPC action.
 Labels:

-    - **request**: `switch_mode` / `open_engine` / `write_engine` / `close_engine` / `import_engine` / `cleanup_engine` / `compact_cluster` / `upload` / `ingest` / `compact`
+    - **request**: `switch_mode`/`open_engine`/`write_engine`/`close_engine`/`import_engine`/`cleanup_engine`/`compact_cluster`/`upload`/`ingest`/`compact`
-    - **result**: `ok` / `error`
+    - **result**: `ok`/`error`

 - **`tikv_import_write_chunk_bytes`** (Histogram)

-    Bucketed histogram of the uncompressed size of a block of KV pairs received from Lightning.
+    Bucketed histogram for the uncompressed size of a block of KV pairs received from Lightning.

 - **`tikv_import_write_chunk_duration`** (Histogram)

-    Bucketed histogram of the time needed to receive a block of KV pairs from Lightning.
+    Bucketed histogram for the time needed to receive a block of KV pairs from Lightning.

 - **`tikv_import_upload_chunk_bytes`** (Histogram)

-    Bucketed histogram of the compressed size of a chunk of SST file uploaded to TiKV.
+    Bucketed histogram for the compressed size of a chunk of SST file uploaded to TiKV.

 - **`tikv_import_upload_chunk_duration`** (Histogram)

-    Bucketed histogram of the time needed to upload a chunk of SST file to TiKV.
+    Bucketed histogram for the time needed to upload a chunk of SST file to TiKV.

 - **`tikv_import_range_delivery_duration`** (Histogram)

-    Bucketed histogram of the time needed to deliver a range of KV pairs into a `dispatch-job`.
+    Bucketed histogram for the time needed to deliver a range of KV pairs into a `dispatch-job`.

 - **`tikv_import_split_sst_duration`** (Histogram)

-    Bucketed histogram of the time needed to split off a range from the engine file into a single SST file.
+    Bucketed histogram for the time needed to split off a range from the engine file into a single SST file.

 - **`tikv_import_sst_delivery_duration`** (Histogram)

-    Bucketed histogram of the time needed to deliver an SST file from a `dispatch-job` to an `ImportSSTJob`.
+    Bucketed histogram for the time needed to deliver an SST file from a `dispatch-job` to an `ImportSSTJob`.

 - **`tikv_import_sst_recv_duration`** (Histogram)

-    Bucketed histogram of the time needed to receive an SST file from a `dispatch-job` in an `ImportSSTJob`.
+    Bucketed histogram for the time needed to receive an SST file from a `dispatch-job` in an `ImportSSTJob`.

 - **`tikv_import_sst_upload_duration`** (Histogram)

-    Bucketed histogram of the time needed to upload an SST file from an `ImportSSTJob` to a TiKV node.
+    Bucketed histogram for the time needed to upload an SST file from an `ImportSSTJob` to a TiKV node.

 - **`tikv_import_sst_chunk_bytes`** (Histogram)

-    Bucketed histogram of the compressed size of the SST file uploaded to a TiKV node.
+    Bucketed histogram for the compressed size of the SST file uploaded to a TiKV node.

 - **`tikv_import_sst_ingest_duration`** (Histogram)

-    Bucketed histogram of the time needed to ingest an SST file into TiKV.
+    Bucketed histogram for the time needed to ingest an SST file into TiKV.

 - **`tikv_import_each_phase`** (Gauge)

     Indicates the running phase.
-Values can be 1, meaning running inside the phase, or 0, meaning outside the phase.
+Possible values are 1, meaning running inside the phase, and 0, meaning outside the phase.
 Labels:

-    - **phase**: `prepare` / `import`
+    - **phase**: `prepare`/`import`

 - **`tikv_import_wait_store_available_count`** (Counter)